Steppenwolf2323/VU-minor-RL/README.md

 # VU-minor-RL
-RL agent implementation in order to solve a maze 10X10 with goal and sub-goal
+RL agent implementation and study of the process with and without a sub-goal.
+How the sub-goal influences the learning process of the agent, and how the discount factor can enhance the influence of the sub-goal.